MiracleDevs/Paradigm.Express.WebApi/README.md

 - HostBuilder interface: We may slightly change the host builder use methods, to return the object instead of receiving it as parameters.
 It makes more sense to let the use build their own, and return that to the builder in order to build the server.

 # Version History

+## 1.2.0
+- Added new `ApiRouter.ignoreClosedResponseOnFilters()` to allow filters execute even after the response has been closed.
+The previous version ignored filter events after a response was sent.
+If your program was closing the response in the action filter `afterExecute` then the controller and global filter `afterExecute` was ignored and not executed.
+Now, by calling `ApiRouter.ignoreClosedResponseOnFilters()` the events will be executed normally (This work also if you close the response in the `beforeExecute` or inside your controller action).
+- Added a new optional overrideable method for filters called `IFilter.onError(httpContext: HttpContext, routingContext: RoutingContext, error: Error): void | Promise<void>`. `onError` events are called in the inverse order as the `beforeExecute`, the order as the `afterExecute`.
+- Fixed an issue where Filters where instanced twice, for `beforeExecute` and for `afterExecute`.
+This meant that you were obligated to mark filters as `Scoped` if you wanted to save values between before and after.
+Now the system will instance the filters before executing anything.
+- `BREAKING CHANGE` Fixed an issue with the filter ordering, in particular with the reversion.
+Now the order is a true reversion between before and after.
+This is important because it may affect applications using previous versions of this library.
+As an example, if you had two filters in an action, FilterA and FilterB, the `beforeExecute` will be executed first for FilterA and then for FilterB, but now, the `afterExecute` will be executed first for FilterB, and then for FilterA.
+- Added more tests around filters to validate the new methods, logic change and reversion order.
+- Updated npm dependencies.

 ## 1.1.2
 - Fixed error thrown when the json configuration file does not exist.
 Both json and .env files won't throw if the